 In this training session, Dr Luis Mata will introduce volunteers to a ‘Protocol to record ecological interactions between plants and pollinators using timed surveys’ and a ‘Visual field guide for the identification of targeted pollinators’.
 These documents will be discussed in detail and your questions about the field protocol and species identification will be encouraged.
 A handout questionnaire will test your capacity to successfully complete the field protocol and accurately identify the targeted insects.

-Session 2: Visit the 'Summer' pollinator observatories in Westgate Park
+Session 2: Visit the 'Spring' pollinator observatories in Westgate Park

 In the data collection phase. the workshop will move into Westgate Park to visit the ‘spring’ pollinator observatories.
 We will work with the tools just learned in Session 1 to identify pollinators present in the park.